-Always check memory for inequitable sharing if you believe page faulting is excessive.
-Since page fault behavior is so heavily dependent on the page referencing patterns of user programs, the WSQUOTA values you assign may be satisfactory for some programs but not for others.
+Since page fault behavior is so heavily dependent on the page referencing patterns of user programs, the WSQUOTA values you assign might be satisfactory for some programs but not for others.
 Use the ACCOUNTING image report described in Section 3.2 to identify the programs (images) that are the heaviest faulters on your system, and then compensate by encouraging users to run such images as batch jobs on queues you have set up with large WSQUOTA values.

-You may be able to detect inequitable sharing by looking at the Faults column of the MONITOR PROCESSES display in a standard summary report (it is not contained in the multifile summary report).
-A process with a page fault accumulation much higher than that of other processes may be suspect, although it depends on how long the process has been active.
+You might be able to detect inequitable sharing by looking at the Faults column of the MONITOR PROCESSES display in a standard summary report (it is not contained in the multifile summary report).
+A process with a page fault accumulation much higher than that of other processes might be suspect, although it depends on how long the process has been active.
 A better means of detection is to use the MONITOR playback feature to view a display of the top page faulters during each collection interval:

+'''

+$ MONITOR /INPUT=SYS$MONITOR:file-spec -

-\$ MONITOR /INPUT=SYS\$MONITOR:file-spec /VIEWING_TIME=1 PROCESSES /TOPFAULT
+$ /VIEWING TIME=1 PROCESSES /TOPFAULT

+'''

-You may want to select a time interval using the /BEGINNING and /ENDING qualifiers when you suspect that a problem has occurred.
+You might want to select a time interval using the /BEGINNING and /ENDING qualifiers when you suspect that a problem has occurred.

 Check to see whether the top process changes periodically.
-If it appears that one or two processes are consistently the top faulters, you may want to obtain more information about which images they are running and consider upgrading their WSQUOTA values, using the guidelines in Section 2.2.1.
-Sometimes a small adjustment in a WSQUOTA value can make a drastic difference in the page faulting behavior if the original value was somewhere around the "knee" of the working-set/page-fault curve.
+If it appears that one or two processes are consistently the top faulters, you might want to obtain more information about which images they are running and consider upgrading their WSQUOTA values, using the guidelines in Section 2.2.1.
+Sometimes a small adjustment in a WSQUOTA value can make a drastic difference in the page faulting behavior if the original value was somewhere around the knee of the working-set/page-fault curve.
 (See Figures 2-4, 2-5, and 2-6.)

-If you find that the MONITOR collection interval is too large to provide sufficient detail, try issuing the command on the running system (live mode) during a representative period using the default three-second collection interval.
-If you discover an inequity, try to obtain more information about the process and the image being run by issuing the SHOW PROCESS /CONTINUOUS command.
+If you find that the MONITOR collection interval is too large to provide sufficient detail, try entering the previous command on the running system (live mode) during a representative period, using the default 3-second collection interval.
+If you discover an inequity, try to obtain more information about the process and the image being run by entering the SHOW PROCESS /CONTINUOUS command.